 I did not mind, I really liked the vibe and atmosphere of the island.
 Hvar town has charming streets, stunning beaches and clear blue water which is perfect for snorkeling.

 If you would like to enjoy a nice sunset, you should definitely climb up to the fort above Hvar town.
 From there you have a great view over Hvar and the islands nearby.
 Hvar town also has many great restaurants but I would suggest going to Lola’s bar for delicious tapas and cocktails!

 My favorite thing to do on Hvar was a boat trip with MarioRent.
 MarioRent offers a couple of boat excursions where you leave in the morning and get back in the late afternoon.
 With the boat trip I did, you explore the Blue Lagoon, visit a couple of nice beaches and discover the “blue” cave!
 This day trip costs €50,- in total.

-These are my tips for the best places to visit in Croatia!
+These are my tips for the top places to visit in Croatia.
 Of course, there are a lot more places to discover.
 Charming cities combined with beautiful nature, the nice atmosphere and Croatia’s numerous islands are reasons why I am sure that I will be back soon.
-And now I’s up to you and time to see for yourself!
+And now it’s up to you and time to see for yourself!